-(2) After the reading of the prescribed Section, the Moderator shall put the following questions to any seeking license -

-- I "So far as you know your own heart, have you been induced to seek the office of the ministry from love to God and from a sincere desire to win souls to Christ and to promote God's glory?" - II Do you believe the Word of God as set forth in the Scriptures of the Old and New Testaments to be the only infallible rule of faith and practice? - III Do you accept the Westminster Confession of Faith, as described in the statement from the Code, read by the Clerk, to be founded on and agreeable to the Word of God; as such do you acknowledge it as the confession of your faith; and do you accept the Catechisms compiled by the Assembly of Divines at Westminster and received as the Catechisms of this Church? - IV Are you resolved, through God's grace, firmly and constantly to adhere to the fundamental doctrines of the faith set forth in the said Confession and Catechisms, and to teach and defend them to the utmost of your power against all error? - V Do you believe the Presbyterian form of Church government to be founded on and agreeable to the Word of God; and do you promise to adhere to and support it, and to yield submission in the Lord to the courts of this Church?"

-(3) In token of the affirmations made the Moderator shall invite any seeking license to subscribe, in the minute book of Presbytery, the General Assembly's formula, namely -

-"I believe the Westminster Confession of Faith, as described in the Code, paragraphs 12-14, to be founded on and agreeable to the Word of God, and as such I subscribe it as the confession of my faith."

-(4) This being done, the Moderator shall declare -

-(5) The Presbytery and people shall engage in prayer for the probationer and an appointed minister shall address him on his responsibilities and duties.

-209. When a student has been licensed, the Clerk of Presbytery shall forthwith notify his name, age, place of birth, home address, and the date of his license to the Clerk of Assembly and also transmit credentials to the Clerk of Presbytery within whose bounds the Licentiate will be serving as a Licensed Assistant.
+- (2) After the reading of the prescribed Section, the Moderator shall put the following questions to any seeking license - - I "So far as you know your own heart, have you been induced to seek the office of the ministry from love to God and from a sincere desire to win souls to Christ and to promote God's glory?" - II Do you believe the Word of God as set forth in the Scriptures of the Old and New Testaments to be the only infallible rule of faith and practice? - III Do you accept the Westminster Confession of Faith, as described in the statement from the Code, read by the Clerk, to be founded on and agreeable to the Word of God; as such do you acknowledge it as the confession of your faith; and do you accept the Catechisms compiled by the Assembly of Divines at Westminster and received as the Catechisms of this Church? - IV Are you resolved, through God's grace, firmly and constantly to adhere to the fundamental doctrines of the faith set forth in the said Confession and Catechisms, and to teach and defend them to the utmost of your power against all error? - V Do you believe the Presbyterian form of Church government to be founded on and agreeable to the Word of God; and do you promise to adhere to and support it, and to yield submission in the Lord to the courts of this Church?" - (3) In token of the affirmations made the Moderator shall invite any seeking license to subscribe, in the minute book of Presbytery, the General Assembly's formula, namely - - "I believe the Westminster Confession of Faith, as described in the Code, paragraphs 12-14, to be founded on and agreeable to the Word of God, and as such I subscribe it as the confession of my faith." - (4) This being done, the Moderator shall declare - - "In the name and by the authority of the Lord Jesus Christ, the King and Head of the Church, we, the Presbytery of, do hereby license you, to preach the Gospel publicly as a probationer for the ministerial office." - (5) The Presbytery and people shall engage in prayer for the probationer and an appointed minister shall address him on his responsibilities and duties. - 209.
+When a student has been licensed, the Clerk of Presbytery shall forthwith notify his name, age, place of birth, home address, and the date of his license to the Clerk of Assembly and also transmit credentials to the Clerk of Presbytery within whose bounds the Licentiate will be serving as a Licensed Assistant.
 Any student who is a ruling elder will be deemed to have resigned the duties of the eldership at the point of licensing.